yuenche/MLOpsTemplate/src/workshop/documents/part_5.md

     > - `endpoint`: the name of the model endpoint in production.
 This name needs to be unique within the region you are deploying into as the endpoint name is part of the endpoint URI.
     > - `model`: the model name.

-    > Action Item:
-    >- Edit `workshop_cd.yml` to setup your Azure resource group name and Azure ML workspace name which are being passed as parameters to a set of custom GitHub Actions.
-Look for #setup and follow the instructions in the file.

     As you've now noticed, 3 actions control the overall CD flow at the end of the workflow definition.
 Let's have a look into them in more details, feel free to open their code and review how this logic has been implemented.
 The key considerations for each file are as follow:
     - `.github/actions/aml-endpoint-deploy/action.yaml`: this action does quite a few things:
         - Creates an endpoint if it doesn't exist yet using your endpoint.yml definition.